miklos1125/javapad/README.md

 Next stages:
 1. to have a proper console
-2. 2.
-Main classname comparisson with Filename
+2. Classname comparisson with Filename
 3. multiple classes / files in multiple windows
 4. some basic kind of syntax checker